AndrewMcg2309/SpaceBattle/README.md

 #### Behaviours
 - Turrets rotate up and out to face the enemy
 #### Display
-- Turrets used from asset store added to space ship from separate package
+- Turrets used from asset store added to spaceship from separate package

 ### Scene 4
 #### Camera